 The decline of pseudoscience in skincare - for the best part of the 20th century and until recently, brands often pushed the idea of ‘miracle’ ingredients on consumers, with no substantial evidence behind them and often very high price tags.
 Likewise, there has been a more recent obsession with ‘clean’ and ‘chemical-free’ skincare.
 The reality is that we need to be realistic.
-The demonisation of synthetic ‘chemicals’ is one of misinformation (literally everything in the universe is made from chemicals), and often synthetic ingredients have better effects on the skin and are in fact better profiled and tested than blended ‘natural’ ingredients, which may be higher risk of interactions, penetrance, oxidation and instability.
+The demonization of synthetic ‘chemicals’ is one of misinformation (literally everything in the universe is made from chemicals), and often synthetic ingredients have better effects on the skin and are in fact better profiled and tested than blended ‘natural’ ingredients, which may be a higher risk of interactions, penetrance, oxidation, and instability.
 As consumers become better informed, the rise of brands using proven, more clinically based ingredients is rising and is bound to take over as we progress into the new decade.
-This being said, the elimination of certain chemicals, both organic and inorganic form skincare that have negative effects on the environment and hormone modulation need to be addressed on a wider scale.
+This being said, the elimination of certain chemicals, both organic and inorganic form skincare that has negative effects on the environment, and hormone modulation needs to be addressed on a wider scale.

-[Suggested Product: All You Need package] All you need is literally all anyone’s skin needs - Vitamin C for the morning, SPF day moisturiser and Retinol for the evening.
+[Suggested Product: All You Need package] All you need is literally all anyone’s skin needs - Vitamin C for the morning, SPF day moisturizer, and Retinol for the evening.

 This is no less obvious than in certain skin conditions that have a strong influence from the internal body environment, such as acne and eczema.
 Conversely, having a healthy diet, rich in antioxidants is associated with healthier, glowing skin.
 We will also see more and more beauty and mental health conversations with ‘self-care’ becoming an absolute priority.